facebookarchive/fbtracert/README.md

 Notice how encode the sending time-stamp and the ttl in the ISN of the TCP SYN packet.
 This allows for measuring the probe RTT, and recoving the TTL of the response.
-Just like regular traceroute, we expect the network to return us either ICMP Unreachable message (TTL exceeded) or TCP RST message (when we hit the ultimate hop)
+Just like regular traceroute, we expect the network to return us either ICMP Unreachable message (TTL exceeded) or TCP RST message (when we hit the ultimate hop).

 The Sender thread stops once it completes the requested number of iterations over the source port range.